 One potential influence to results is the fact that during Trial 1 in the pine needle trap, two Toxorhynchites cannibal mosquitoes were present.
-These mosquitoes, pictured below, can eat up to 5,000 other larvae before they mature (Donald et al., 2020).
-The larvae count for pine needles in Trial 1 could actually have been much higher due to the diet of Toxorhynchites.
+These mosquitoes, pictured below, eat fellow larvae, so the larvae count for pine needles in Trial 1 could actually have been much higher.